Russian fashion: Khrushchev era (1950s–1960s)

 The Khrushchev Thaw brought a greater representation of Western fashion to domestic media.
 Journalists were sent abroad to report on the latest international fashion trends.
 However, state-owned fashion institutions and magazines moderated these trends for Soviet audiences.
 Fashion "crazes" were rejected in favor of classic, long-running styles.
 In addition, moderation and modesty were stressed.
 Coco Chanel’s signature style, for example, was particularly admired as a symbol of timelessness and simple sophistication.
 An article in the New York Times from 1959 slammed Soviet fashions as unremarkable, "clumsy copies" of outdated Western forms.
 Availability of these styles, however, was on the rise.
 Shops like the newly reopened GUM department store now carried the new fashions, albeit at high prices.

-Where previous generations reminisced about the ‘Great Patriotic War’ and Joseph Stalin's 'red terror', the 50s and 60s, gave rise to the ‘Sputnik generation’ and the notorious stilyagi (стиляги) who championed a new, youthful wave in popular culture.
-In the Mid-1950s, the Soviet government enacted an anti-stilyagi campaign through "public censure, humiliation and shame" for being influenced by and promoting excessively Western fashion norms.
+Where previous generations reminisced about the Great Patriotic War and Joseph Stalin's red terror, the 1950s and 1960s, gave rise to the "Sputnik generation" and the stilyagi (стиляги) who championed a new, youthful wave in popular culture.
+In the mid-1950s, the Soviet government enacted an anti-stilyagi campaign through "public censure, humiliation and shame" for being influenced by and promoting excessively Western fashion norms.

 In previous generations, fashion had not been a focal point for Soviet ideologists and was often viewed as an "anomaly in socialism" by these circles.
 However, at the turn of the Second World War, during the Khrushchev Thaw, authorities became aware of fashion as a ‘natural force’ in society; particularly as more women became interested in dressing well.
 Therefore, fashion became an avenue through which the Soviet government would, primarily, seek to rebuild a war-torn nation and revitalise the efforts of promoting pro-Party sentiment.
 The symbol of the post-War "New Soviet People" would thus emerge, wherein trendy youths would help construct the modernist image of a new communist utopia and subsequently help fight counterculture movements like the stilyagi from the pop-cultural front.

-The institution of fashion in the Khrushchev Era was characterised by a system of state-financed Parallel Organisations.
+The institution of fashion in the Khrushchev era was characterised by a system of state-financed Parallel Organisations.
 There are indications that Khrushchev, while still opposing the excessive nature of art and architecture in Western culture, was lenient in his judgement towards fashion and the clothing industry.
 In 1964, Khrushchev oversaw the Fourth Session of the Supreme Council of the USSR that promoted measures towards The Communist Party Program in the field of Raising the People’s Prosperity.
 He declared: